Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Creating labor-intensive processes or strenuous activities are less likely to be followed through as they create more stress on your participants’ already stressful lives.

 Take notes about what works, what doesn’t work, and the why behind both.
 Learn from your past efforts and the efforts of your peers.
-We all want to create something new and original, but oftentimes successful p2p fundraising campaigns are built on peer feedback.
-Listen to your participants and learn from their feedback to build upon and fine-tune for the future.
+Successful peer-to-peer fundraising campaigns are built on peer feedback.
+Listen to your participants and ask them how their experience has been with the chosen peer fundraising platform.
+This will help you make better decisions.

 Pro tip: By listening to your participants, you not only make them feel empowered but you also learn how to improve and make the process easier for them which leads to a win-win situation!